EDUlib/edx-documentation/en_us/release_notes/source/documentation/index.rst

 Building and Running an edX Course
 ==================================

-The `Creating Cohort Specific Courseware`_ section is updated to reflect the ability to delete content groups and view their usage in a course.
+The `Creating Cohort Specific Courseware`_ section now reflects the ability to delete content groups and view their usage in a course.

 =======================================================
 Installing, Configuring, and Running the edX Platform
 =======================================================

-This guide now includes new chapters for the :ref:`Open edX Birch Release` and a new section :ref:`Configuring the Open edX Platform`.
+This guide now includes new chapters for the `Open edX Birch Release`_ and a new section about `Configuring the Open edX Platform`_.

 ======================
 Open edX Documentation